High risk car insurance

 - Non-driving convictions – having criminal convictions, regardless of whether they’re related to your driving, will be seen as a high risk factor.

 - A history of claims – if you’ve been involved in a number of accidents, this’ll be a red flag to insurance providers.
-It doesn’t matter whether they were your fault or not.
+It doesn’t matter whether they were your fault.

 - An unsettled insurance claim – the more recent the insurance claim, the more likely you’ll be considered high risk.

-- Been driving for a short time – if you're a new driver (for example, you passed your test within the past two years) you’ll probably be considered high risk.
+- Been driving for a short time – if you're a new driver (say, you passed your test within the past two years) you’ll probably be considered high risk.

 Your car may be considered high risk too.
-The reasons for this generally fall into three categories: Your insurance provider may believe your car:
+This is probably because your insurance provider believes your car:

 - Puts you at high risk of an accident